kilpkonn/msc-thesis/main.typ

 From @term-search-depth-accuracy and @tbl-depth-hyper-param we can see that after the second iteration we are barely finding any new terms and very few of them are also the syntactic matches.
 From @tbl-depth-hyper-param we can see that the curve for terms found is not entirely flat, but the improvements are very minor. for the amount of found terms.

-#todo("maybe 'holes filled' and something..")
+#todo("Bar chart, precentage max to 100%, maybe less y axis markers")
 #figure(
+  placement: auto,
+  grid(
-  image("fig/accuracy.png", width: 90%),
+  image("fig/accuracy.png", width: 100%),
+  image("fig/nr_suggestions.png", width: 100%),

+  ),
   caption: [
-    Term search depth effect on terms found and syntactic hits ],
+    Term search depth effect on holes filled, syntactic matches and number of suggestions per hole ],
 ) <term-search-depth-accuracy>

-The amount of suggestions shown in @term-search-depth-nr-suggestions follows similar pattern to terms found, but the curve is flatter.
+The amount of suggestions shown in @term-search-depth-time follows similar pattern to terms found, but the curve is flatter.
 Note that for amount of suggestions, bigger number is not always better as too many suggestions is overwhelming.
-#figure(
-  image("fig/nr_suggestions.png", width: 90%),
-  caption: [
-    Term search depth effect on number of suggestions ],
-) <term-search-depth-nr-suggestions>

 To more closely investigate the time complexity of the algorithm we ran the experiment up to depth of 20.
 In order to speed up the process we sampled only the top crate from all the categories as running the experiment on all 155 crates would take about half a month.
 From @term-search-depth-time we can see that search time of the algorithm seems to be in linear relation with the search depth.
 The standard deviation of the data is 8.1ms.
 #figure(
+  placement: auto,
   image("fig/time.png", width: 90%),
   caption: [
     Term search depth effect on average time
   ],
 ) <term-search-depth-time>

-From the measurements shown in @term-search-depth-accuracy and @term-search-depth-time we see that increasing the search depth over two can actually have somewhat negative effects.
+We can see that increasing the search depth over two can actually have somewhat negative effects.
 The search will take longer and there will be more suggestions which can often mean more irrelevant suggestions as the syntactic hits and found terms are growing really slowly.

-#todo("Link figures to tables >> is it done or how should I do it?")
+In @term-search-depth-accuracy we can see the found terms and syntactic hits all most stalling after 2nd iteration but time increasing linearly in @term-search-depth-time.

+#todo("Reorder syntactic matches <-> Holes filled")
 #figure(
+  placement: auto,
   table(
     columns: 5,
     inset: 5pt,
     align: horizon,
-    table.header[*Depth*][*Syntax hits*][*Found*][*Suggestions per expr*][*Average time*],
+    table.header[*Depth*][*Syntactic matches*][*Holes filled*][*Suggestions per hole*][*Average time*],
 [0], [2.0%], [18.8%], [15.1], [23.4ms],
 [1], [9.3%], [68.0%], [18.1], [33.0ms],
 [2], [9.5%], [74.5%], [20.0], [72.4ms],